civican/legisinfo/44-1/bills/S-5/bill_text.md

     **(7)** If the Ministers publish a statement under paragraph (6)(b) in respect of a substance already specified on the list of toxic substances in Schedule 1, paragraph (6)(c) does not apply.

+    **(8)** If more than two years have elapsed after the publication of a statement under paragraph (1)(a) without the Ministers having published a statement under paragraph (6)(b), the Minister shall publish in the Environmental Registry a statement made jointly by the Ministers indicating the reasons for the delay and an estimated time frame within which the statement under paragraph (6)(b) is to be published.

   **(3)** Subsection 77(9) of the Act is replaced by the following:

     **(9)** When the Ministers publish a statement under paragraph (6)(b) indicating that the measure that they propose to take is a recommendation that the substance be added to Part 1 or 2 of the list of toxic substances in Schedule 1, the Ministers shall make a recommendation for an order under subsection 90(1), and, if the substance is already specified in the other Part, the Ministers shall make a recommendation for an order under subsection 90(2).